pinglu85/algoExpert/Easy/bubble-sort.md

 We go all the way back to index `0`, loop through the array again and perform the same logic.
 We keep doing this until no swaps were made, which indicates the array is sorted.

+**Algorithm**

-So I am going to declare a variable `isSorted` which is going to keep track of whether or not the array is sorted.
+- Declare a variable `isSorted` which is going to keep track of whether or not the array is sorted.
 Initially, set it to `false`.

-In addition, I am going to use a counter to keep track of how many numbers still need to be sorted; initially, set it to the length of the array.
+- Use a counter to keep track of how many numbers still need to be sorted.
+Initially, set it to the length of the array.

-While `isSorted` is `false`,
+- While `isSorted` is `false`,

-1. first, set `isSorted` to `true` - we assume the array is now sorted;
+  - We assume the array is now sorted, set `isSorted` to `true`.

-2. then, use a for loop to iterate through the remaining unsorted array, compare pairs of neighboring numbers.
+  - Iterate through the remaining unsorted array.
+At each iteration, compare pairs of neighboring numbers.
 If they are out of order, swap them and set `isSorted` to `false`.

-3. when the for loop is finished, decrement the counter by 1.
+  - When the iteration finishes, decrement the counter by `1`.

 ### Implementation